 See, collagen is a pretty large protein molecule.
-And protein molecules are made out of shorter protein strings, called peptides.
-While peptides, in turn, are made out of even smaller molecules called amino acids (but we’ll leave that topic for another time).
-Now, if we need more collagen, it makes sense that we need more peptides too.
-And even if you use eye creams that contain retinoids, that can speed up the rate of regeneration of our skin, it won’t be very effective if your body is lacking a hefty supply of collagen.
-Or, peptides, which it will use to build collagen from.
+And protein molecules are made out of shorter protein strings called peptides.
+If we need more collagen, it makes sense that we need more peptides too.
+And even if you use eye creams that speed up your skin's regeneration rate, it won’t be very effective if your body lacks a hefty supply of collagen.

-But thankfully, especially when it comes to taking care of the skin around our eyes, there are eye creams that contain peptides as well.
-As we said, peptides help our bodies create collagen (and whatever other protein they need), so adding some peptides in your skincare routine can help.
-While scientists still aren’t sure just how peptides, applied topically, manage to improve the condition of the skin, there is a noticeable effect.
-One of the hypotheses is that peptides somehow signal the deeper layers of your skin to begin producing collagen.
-Whatever the truth may be, peptides can be of help when we want to take good care of our skin.
+But thankfully, there are eye creams that contain peptides as well.
+As we said, peptides help our bodies create collagen (and whatever other protein they need), so adding some peptides to your skincare routine can help.
+While scientists still aren’t sure how peptides, applied topically, improve the skin's condition, there is a noticeable effect.
+One hypothesis is that peptides somehow signal the deeper layers of your skin to begin producing collagen.
+Whatever the truth, peptides can help us take good care of our skin.

-Well, here we sort of hit a wall.
-The problem is that puffiness under our eyes is fairly normal, and it’s a physiological, internal process of the body.
-It’s how the body regulates itself, and the processes that lead to some people having more puffy bags under their eyes than others, is genetic.
-This means that no amount of expensive eye cream will get rid of the problem, because it’s not something that can really be treated externally.
-If you’re having puffy eye bags since a young age, chances are it is genetic and hereditary.
+Undereye puffiness is fairly normal, and it’s a physiological, internal process of the body.
+It’s how the body regulates itself, and the processes that lead to some people having more puffy bags under their eyes than others are genetic.
+This means that no expensive eye cream will eliminate the problem because it cannot be treated externally.
+If you’ve had puffy eye bags since a young age, chances are it is genetic and hereditary.

-But what about dark circles or puffy eyes that are due to you getting too little sleep?
-Well in that case, regardless of the hereditary factors, eye creams can help.
-At least temporarily - while you use them.
-The specific formulas of eye creams will help you reduce the darkness, or puffiness, of those circles and bags under your eyes.
+But what about dark circles or puffy eyes due to you getting too little sleep?
+Well, regardless of the hereditary factors, eye creams can help.
+The specific formulas of eye creams will help reduce puffiness and banish dark circles from under your eyes.
 But as with every other product, the results will vary from person to person.
-If an eye cream shows good results for you, then of course, you should continue using it.
-But if you see no results, then it’s better not to waste any money on it.
+If an eye cream shows good results for you, then, of course, you should continue using it.
+But if you don't see any results, it’s better not to waste money on it.

-You shouldn’t expect miracles though - while eye creams will improve the situation, they can’t make you get enough sleep.
+You shouldn’t expect miracles.
+While eye creams will improve the situation, they can’t make you get enough sleep.

-And this is where we come to factors that we can control, and which, if left to do their thing, will contribute to darker circles or greater puffiness.
-Too much sunlight, or to be more precise, UV rays, can cause microscopic inflammation and increase the puffiness.
-Additionally, free radicals, environmental pollution, oxidative stress and so on also contribute to these processes that can cause puffiness and dark circles.
-The inflammation causes the microscopic vessels under our skin to become leaky, and this fluid pools under our eyes.
-If the fluid contains some blood too, the bags receive a darker hue, making for the well-known appearance of dark bags under the eyes.
+Other factors can also contribute to darker circles or greater puffiness.
+Too much sunlight, or to be more precise, UV rays, can cause microscopic inflammation and increase puffiness.
+Additionally, free radicals, environmental pollution, oxidative stress, and so on also contribute to these processes that can cause eye puffiness and dark circles.
+Inflammation causes the microscopic vessels under the delicate skin to become leaky, and this fluid pools under our eyes.
+If the fluid contains blood, the bags receive a darker hue, making for the well-known appearance of dark bags under the eyes.

-Adjusting lifestyle factors can sometimes be of help.
-Dermatologists and doctors often recommend consuming less salt, drinking more water, or sticking to a consistent sleep schedule.
-Doing that may reduce the appearance of under-eye circles and bags, and the only way to know how much, or if at all, is to give it a try and make those changes yourself.
-Additionally, you can massage the area around and under your eyes, to help blood circulation.
-The better the circulation, the sooner your body will repair the dark circles and whisk away the liquids from the puffy area.
+Adjusting lifestyle factors can sometimes help.
+Dermatologists and doctors often recommend consuming less salt, drinking more water, or following a consistent sleep schedule.
+These may reduce the appearance of under-eye circles and bags, and the only way to know is to try and make those changes yourself.
+Additionally, you can massage the area around and under your eyes to help blood circulation.
+The better the circulation, the sooner your body will repair the dark circles.

-Sometimes, the cause is an allergy, and in that case, medicines that combat allergic reactions can help.
+The cause may also be an allergy, and in that case, medicines that combat allergic reactions can help.

-Such a simple question, but one with a difficult answer.
-As we mentioned above, the debate on the effectiveness of eye creams is still raging, with no signs that it will stop any time soon.
-The fact of the matter is that expensive eye creams aren’t that much different from a good moisturizer, except in cases where you are interested to try out an eye cream that contains a specific ingredient.
-After all, everyone’s skin is different, and while we all have the same general needs, what our skin needs, specifically, varies from person to person.
+As we mentioned above, the debate on the effectiveness of eye creams is still raging.
+The fact is that expensive eye creams aren’t that much different from your go-to moisturizer, except in cases where you're interested in trying out an eye cream that contains a specific ingredient.
+After all, all skin types are different, and what our skin needs, specifically, varies from person to person.

-If you’re using eye creams to prevent aging, however, it’s somewhat impossible to gauge their effectiveness.
-After all, you have nothing to compare it to.
-Unless, say, if you have a twin, and you two arrange to test out an eye cream’s effectiveness.
-But, eye creams are said to prevent the appearance of signs of aging, just as moisturizers and other types of creams.
-However, since the skin around our eyes is different from the rest of the face, treating it with a specialized product, such as an eye cream, can be more beneficial than just applying a normal moisturizer.
+That said, eye creams are slated to prevent the appearance of signs of aging, such as fine lines and wrinkles, just as moisturizers and other types of creams.
+Since the skin around our eyes differs from the rest of the face, treating it with a specialized product, such as an eye cream, can be more beneficial than just applying a normal moisturizer.

-The same also goes for the curious, and for those who have skin issues that are specifically present in the skin around your eyes - you should definitely give eye creams a try.
-But for everyone else, and especially for people who don’t have skin problems around their eyes, a general, but quality moisturizer will do just fine.
-With that being said, the summer is already here and we all need to take better care of our skin.
-Good luck, and have a good time!
+The same also goes for those who have skin issues specifically present in the skin around your eyes - you should definitely give eye creams a try.
+But for everyone else, a high-quality moisturizer will do just fine.